pureblue-os/pureblue/README.md

 This repository supports multiple Containerfile variants to support different hardware configurations:

-- `Containerfile.pureblue` - Base version without proprietary drivers
+- `Containerfile.base` - Base version without proprietary drivers
-- `Containerfile.pureblue-nvidia` - Includes NVIDIA proprietary drivers
+- `Containerfile.nvidia` - Includes NVIDIA proprietary drivers
-- `Containerfile.pureblue-nvidia-open` - Includes NVIDIA open-source drivers
+- `Containerfile.nvidia-open` - Includes NVIDIA open-source drivers

 Each Containerfile defines the operations used to customize the selected base image and works exactly like a regular podman Containerfile.
 For reference,